WisePH.Net

 The staggered account strategy for steady income

 You can open more than one MP2 account.
-Most people don’t realize this.
+Believe it or not, most people don’t realize this.
 I started with one, then opened additional accounts about 6 to 12 months apart, depositing a lump sum into each.
+When you stagger the opening dates, each account matures at a different time.
+Instead of one big payout every 5 years, you get regular payouts on a rolling cycle.

 Stagger your MP2 accounts and you get a payout every year instead of waiting 5 years for one lump sum.